MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 # Tutorial 2

 ## 2-3.
 Population structure with LEA
 Here, we will investigate population structure using LEA.
 Briefly, LEA is an R package developed by Eric Frichot and Olivier Fraņcois (Grenoble University, France), which is dedicated to landscape genomics and ecological association tests.
 This package includes many tools such as missing data imputation, genome scans for selection, testing for association between genotypes and environment, and analyses of population structure.
 Here, we only test the population structure approach, which is very easy to implement.
-If you want to learn more about LEA, you feel free to visit the R vignette at https://www.bioconductor.org/packages/devel/bioc/vignettes/LEA/inst/doc/LEA.pdf.
+If you want to learn more about LEA, feel free to visit its [R vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/LEA/inst/doc/LEA.pdf).

 Here, we will screen for population structure among populations of two datasets, the `population_2lin_random.vcf` and the `population_canada_random.vcf` files.